rishiselvakumaran98/Todo-List/README.md

 # Todo-List
-This is a very simple ToDo list created by me using HTML, CSS Styling, Vanilla JS and Basic Jquery DOM Manipulation.
-The project was accomplished with the help of Colt Steele's video on TODOs list project in Udemy's "The complete web developer course."
+This is a very simple TODOs list created by me using HTML, CSS Styling, Vanilla JS and Basic Jquery DOM Manipulation.

 # Features of list: